 Average, Moist / Wet, Well Draining

-Attract Butterflies, Attract Birds, Bee Friendly, Rabbit Resistant, Native, Fragrant Flower / Foliage, Edible, Good For Erosion Control, Good For Hedge / Screen
+Attract Butterflies, Attract Birds, Bee Friendly, Rabbit Resistant, Native, Fragrant Flower / Foliage, Good For Cut Flowers, Edible, Good For Erosion Control, Good For Hedge / Screen

 Northeast, Southeast, Midwest, West, Southwest, Pacific Northwest